 I typically give my students a paper survey to fill out at the end of the semester.
 I tell them not to write their names on it (in hopes that they’ll give more honest feedback), and I ask them to respond to a series of questions about what we did in class.

 I use these surveys to help me determine what worked well for my students and how I want to change my classes in the future.
 Another benefit of surveys is that they can be used in conversations with administrators.
 In fact, it was because of student surveys that I was able to stop using the “required” textbook series for one of my classes.
-One day when I was talking to my administrator about wanting to move away from using the textbook, he seemed interested in the idea but said, “But our students are Chinese!
-They love the textbook!
+One day when I was talking to my administrator about wanting to move away from using the textbook, he seemed interested in the idea but said, “But our students love the textbook!
 We won’t be able to tear them away from it.”

 I had just surveyed my students a few days earlier.
 On the survey, I listed out several of the activities we used in class, including “using the textbook.”
 For my students, “using the textbook” ranked near the bottom of the list in popularity.
 I hadn’t originally planned on showing my administrator the surveys, but after hearing his response, I told him about these results and showed him the surveys.
 After looking them over, he changed his mind and told me I didn’t need to use the textbook.